dolphin-emu/dolphin/Data/readme.txt

 Plug the Rift in, turn it on, and make sure the service is running, before launching Dolphin.

-Only the OpenGL renderer will work.
+Only Direct3D and OpenGL renderers will work.
 In Graphics, turn off Render To Main Window.
 In the Graphics options Enhancements tab set the internal resolution to a multiple of the native.
 1x Native is much too blurry, I use 2.5x Native for my DK1.
 Lower resoultions are faster but blurrier.